Copywriting vs Content Writing: Key Differences Between Copy And Content

 Copywriting is sales-driven; content writing is engagement-driven.

-While both are written for marketing purposes, copywriting has a clearer sales objective, whereas content writing is for branding.
+While both are written for marketing purposes, copywriting has a clearer sales objective, whereas content writing (and other forms of content marketing) are more educational and informative.

 Content writing is specialised content written for a business that’s less salesly and more informative and friendly, designed to help and entertain to promote brand loyalty.

-The purpose of copywriting is to sell or convert, so it follows a clear direction.
+The purpose of copywriting is to persuade, sell, and convert, so it follows a clear direction.

-As the purpose of content writing is to engage, it can veer in multiple directions and have a variety of links, because it’s not there to directly sell to you.
+As the purpose of content writing is to engage, it can veer in multiple directions and have a variety of links, because it’s not there to directly sell to your target audience.

 Length